Martina Hingis: 2006

 At the Australian Open, Hingis lost in the quarterfinals to second-seeded Kim Clijsters.
 However, Hingis won the mixed doubles title with Mahesh Bhupathi of India.
 This was her first career Grand Slam mixed doubles title and fifteenth overall (5 singles, 9 women's doubles, 1 mixed doubles).

-The week after the Australian Open, Hingis defeated world No. 4 Maria Sharapova in the semifinals of the Tier I Toray Pan Pacific Open in Tokyo before losing in the final to world No. 9 Elena Dementieva.
+The week after the Australian Open, Hingis defeated world No. 4, Maria Sharapova, in the semifinals of the Tier I Pan Pacific Open in Tokyo, before losing in the final to world No. 9, Elena Dementieva.
 Hingis competed in Dubai then, reaching the quarterfinals before falling to Sharapova.
-At the Tier I Pacific Life Open in Indian Wells, Hingis defeated World No. 4 Lindsay Davenport in the fourth round before again losing to Sharapova in the semifinals.
+At the Tier I Pacific Life Open in Indian Wells, Hingis defeated world No. 4, Lindsay Davenport in the fourth round, before again losing to Sharapova in the semifinals.

-At the Tier I Internazionali BNL d'Italia in Rome, Hingis posted her 500th career singles match victory in the quarterfinals, beating world No. 18 Flavia Pennetta, and subsequently won the tournament with wins over Venus Williams in the semifinals and Dinara Safina in the final.
+At the Tier I Italian Open in Rome, Hingis posted her 500th career singles match victory in the quarterfinals, beating world No. 18 Flavia Pennetta, and subsequently won the tournament with wins over Venus Williams in the semifinals and Dinara Safina in the final.
 This was her 41st WTA Tour singles title and first in more than four years.
 Hingis then reached the quarterfinals of the French Open before losing to Kim Clijsters.

 At Wimbledon, Hingis lost in the third round to Ai Sugiyama.

-Hingis's return to the US Open was short lived, as she was upset in the second round by world No. 112 Virginie Razzano of France.
+Hingis's return to the US Open was short lived, as she was upset in the second round by world No. 112, Virginie Razzano of France.

 In her first tournament after the US Open, Hingis won the second title of her comeback at the Tier III Sunfeast Open in Kolkata, India.
 She defeated unseeded Russian Olga Puchkova in the final.
 The following week in Seoul, Hingis notched her 50th match win of the year before losing in the second round to Sania Mirza.

 Hingis qualified for the year-ending WTA Tour Championships in Madrid as the 8th seed.
 In her round robin matches, she lost in three sets to both Justine Henin and Amélie Mauresmo but defeated Nadia Petrova.

 Hingis ended the year ranked world No. 7.
 She also finished eighth in prize money earnings (US$1,159,537).
 Hingis also ranked as No. 7 on the Annual Top Google News Searches in 2006.